Skip to content

 Frequently Asked Questions

-Next-Generation Antivirus (NGAV) uses machine learning to detect threats beyond known signatures, achieving 60–70% detection rates on zero-day threats versus 15–25% for traditional antivirus.
-Endpoint Detection and Response (EDR) adds continuous behavioral monitoring and investigation tools, detecting attacks that bypass prevention entirely.
-Managed Detection and Response (MDR) combines EDR technology with 24/7 expert monitoring by a Security Operations Center (SOC), providing 95%+ detection rates and active incident response without requiring internal cybersecurity staff.
-For most tax practices without dedicated IT security personnel, MDR delivers the strongest protection-to-cost ratio.
+Next-Generation Antivirus (NGAV) uses machine learning to detect unknown threats with 60-70% success rates.
+Endpoint Detection and Response (EDR) provides behavioral monitoring and investigation tools with 85-90% detection rates but requires security expertise.
+Managed Detection and Response (MDR) combines EDR technology with 24/7 expert monitoring, achieving 95%+ detection rates without requiring internal security staff.

 Yes.
-IRS Publication 4557 covers "all devices that access, store, or transmit taxpayer information" — which includes personal devices used by remote employees to access firm systems, cloud-based tax software, or client data.
-Bring-your-own-device arrangements require that personal devices either be enrolled in the firm's endpoint protection management system or be prohibited from accessing taxpayer data entirely.
-The compliance obligation applies regardless of device ownership.
+IRS requirements apply to "all devices that access, store, or transmit taxpayer information" regardless of device ownership.
+Personal devices used for work must either be enrolled in the firm's endpoint protection system or prohibited from accessing client data entirely.
+BYOD policies must address this compliance requirement explicitly.

 Schedule